 - The expansion of tertiary education is a worldwide trend.
 Between 2009 and 2019, the share of 25-34 year-olds with a tertiary degree increased in all OECD and partner countries.
-In South Africa, the share increased by 2 percentage points during this period, lower than the average increase across OECD countries (9 percentage points).
-In 2019, 6% of 25-34 year-olds had a tertiary degree in South Africa compared to 45% on average across OECD countries (Figure 1). - From the gender perspective, younger women are more likely than younger men to achieve tertiary education in all OECD countries.
-In South Africa, 6% of 25-34 year-old women had a tertiary qualification compared to 5% of their male peers, while on average across OECD countries the shares are 51% of younger women and 39% of younger men. - International student mobility has been expanding quite consistently in the past twenty years.
+In 2019, 14% of 25-34 year-olds had a tertiary degree in India compared to 45% on average across OECD countries (Figure 1). - From the gender perspective, younger women are more likely than younger men to achieve tertiary education in all OECD countries.
+In India, 12% of 25-34 year-old women had a tertiary qualification compared to 16% of their male peers, while on average across OECD countries the shares are 51% of younger women and 39% of younger men. - International student mobility has been expanding quite consistently in the past twenty years.
 In 2018, 5.6 million tertiary students worldwide had crossed a border to study, more than twice the number in 2005.
-In South Africa, the share of foreign or international students remained stable at 4% between 2014 and 2017.
-Meanwhile 1% of South African tertiary students are enrolled abroad compared to 2% in total across OECD countries (Figure 1).
+In India, the share of foreign or international students remained stable at 0% between 2014 and 2018.
+Meanwhile 1% of Indian tertiary students are enrolled abroad compared to 2% in total across OECD countries (Figure 1).
 English-speaking countries are the most attractive student destinations overall in the OECD area, with Australia, Canada, the United Kingdom and the United States receiving more than 40% of all internationally mobile students in OECD and partner countries.
-Among students leaving South Africa to study, the most popular destination country is the United States.
+Among students leaving India to study, the most popular destination country is the United States. - Beyond the economic and employment outcomes, higher educational attainment is related to greater social benefits.
+For example, those with a tertiary education are more likely to feel they have a say in what their government does.
+In 2016, on average across OECD countries participating in the International Social Survey Programme, 41% of tertiary-educated adults agreed with this sentiment compared to 28% of those with below upper secondary education.
+In India, 20% of tertiary-educated adults feel this way compared with 16% of those with below upper secondary education.